php/php-langspec/spec/06-constants.md

 ##Core Predefined Constants

-The following constants are automatically available to all scripts:
+The following constants are automatically available to all scripts; they are case-sensitive with the exception of `NULL`, `true` and `false`:

 Constant Name | Description
 -------------   | -----------